MARKMENTAL/Clinalts/README.md

 Instructions to install the alternatives on Linux systems with either Debian or Fedora package managers are provided on search.

 # Compile/Build Instructions
 Simply enter the command `gcc main.c -o Clinalts` (or the equivalent with a different compiler) from within a folder containing the main.c file to compile and build the program.

+A Windows build and source code are available in the `winsrc` and `winbuild` folders for those who want to run the program but are not on a Unix compatible OS.

 # Run Instructions
 This program contains a Linux build that was made with Debian 11 and GCC, you can also build it yourself.